Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Experiment Setup

 We recruit 23 volunteers from industry and academia across the United States, Australia, and China.
 Industrial participants are developers who use or integrate LLM systems in practice.
 Academic participants have experience in LLM development and evaluation.

 Each participant follows a three-step protocol.
 They review a short briefing with a documentation overview and a demo webpage.
-They complete the survey and provide comparative feedback on cost and maintainability.
+They complete the study instrument and provide comparative feedback on cost and maintainability.
 We anonymize responses.
 Quantitative data are analyzed with descriptive statistics and hypothesis testing.
 Qualitative responses are thematically coded to surface recurrent themes.

-Although the sample size ($n{=}23$) is modest, recruitment targets direct experience with LLM use or development and excludes peripheral roles.
-The aim is to evaluate practical utility rather than to estimate population prevalence.
-A power analysis using \textit{G*Power} indicates that, for paired $t$-tests with $\alpha{=}0.05$, a sample of 23 achieves power $\geq 0.80$ for medium-to-large effect sizes (Cohen's $d \approx 0.6$--$0.8$)~\cite{cohen2013statistical}.
-Accordingly, the dataset is adequate for assessing CRAI--MCF with respect to RQ1--RQ3.
+Although the sample size ($n{=}23$) is modest, recruitment targeted participants with direct experience in LLM use or development and excluded peripheral roles.
+The practitioner component was designed as a pilot study to gather early evidence on usability, comparability, and perceived maintenance practicality rather than to estimate population prevalence.
+Accordingly, findings from this component should be interpreted as preliminary practitioner-facing evidence.
 Subgroup comparisons are exploratory due to limited per-group sizes.